 upReach has prepared this Privacy Notice to outline our practices regarding the collection, use, disclosure, transfer and other processing of individually identifiable information about you (“Personal Information”) collected when you use upReach’s website or services. upReach will process any personal information fairly and lawfully, in accordance with this Privacy Notice and in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

-In accordance with GDPR definitions, upReach CAN Mezzanine, 7 - 14 Great Dover Street, SE1 4YR is the Data Controller, with the CEO and Trustees therefore ultimately responsible for its implementation. upReach has designated Nicola Lewis, Operations Manager the person responsible for Data Protection matters at upReach.
+In accordance with GDPR definitions, upReach CAN Mezzanine, 7 - 14 Great Dover Street, SE1 4YR is the Data Controller, with the CEO and Trustees therefore ultimately responsible for its implementation. upReach has designated Stephanie Hudson, Legal Operations the person responsible for Data Protection matters at upReach.
 Her contact details can be found at the end of this document.

 2. Information collection and use

 While using our website, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to your name and contact details ("Personal Information").

 A. Personal Information Collection

 Subject to this Notice, upReach will treat as confidential the personal information that it collects about you. upReach may collect the following categories of personal information:

 (1) For Associate applicants: Your name, mobile number, university & personal email addresses, educational details (including the name of your school/college, your course and entry requirements, your previous school(s)/college(s), and A-level & GCSE or equivalent subjects and grades), household income and details relating to your academic/career aspirations.
 We will collect additional information at various stages of your application.
 Your consent to the processing of which will be sought via other agreements including the Associate User Agreement; getEmployable User Agreement and REALrating User Agreement.